cuwip-nyc/cuwip-nyc.github.io/faq.md

 Yes, all attendees must register by the deadline.

 #### Can I attend the Columbia/Barnard/CCNY CUWiP even though it is not my closest location?
-For example, I am considering  University for grad school and would like to visit the school?
+For example, I am considering one of these institutions for grad school and would like to visit the school?

 Because of the high demand of students and travel costs of those who are not in our region, we will only be able to accept students who will be in the region at the time of the conference.
 This conference is not intended to be a graduate school visit.